 Avoid using pesticides or herbicides near aster plants, as they can harm the butterflies and pollinators that visit the flowers.
 Keeping our gardens free of pesticides and herbicides helps invite pollinators and birds into our spaces.

-100+ asters are native to North America.
-Here are six species easily found at local native plant nurseries:
+Here are six native aster species commonly found at local native plant nurseries:

 Blue Wood Aster